hanpari/sovereign/source/02/054_treasure_chest.md

 Hearing that, Zhutra started explaining his point of view, so Gromov congratulated himself to mute Zhutra's incoming voice.

-Seriously, Gromov continued: "Stay informed all our conversations have been recorded and available to authorities, including the proof of the egg's real origin."
+Seriously, Gromov continued: "Stay informed all our conversations have been recorded and available to authorities, including the proof of the Egg's real origin."

 After this, Gromov shut off the intercom and set a timer for fifteen minutes.
 This should be enough for Zhutra to experience an oxygen shortage but not threaten his life.

 Meanwhile, Gromov thought of Samara and her demon alter ego.
-Is the egg somehow related to my hallucinations?
+Is the Egg somehow related to my hallucinations?
 If so, what was the purpose of that thing?
 If rich people were willing to pay millions for it, is it a device that alters the state of one's mind?
 A technologically advanced substitution for chemical substances?

 Letting his fantasy go wild, Gromov imagined an instrument that could make people intoxicated without actually swallowing drugs.